tpay-com/tpay-php/README.md

-# tpay.com
+# Tpay

-Library for all payment methods available in tpay.com
+Library for all payment methods available in Tpay

 ## Installation